rfomin/elfbsp/INSTALL.md

-Compiling AJBSP
+Compiling ELFBSP
 ===============

-The AJBSP code is fairly portable C++, and does not depend on any third-party libraries.
+The ELFBSP code is fairly portable C++, and does not depend on any third-party libraries.
 It requires at least C++11.
 Both GNU g++ and clang++ are known to work.